JamesHuckle/company-faq-slack-bot/README.md

 Automatically replies with clarity on any acroymys or buzzwords someone has said in the chat, based on a created glossary.![1720294315859](docs/glossary-bot.png)

-Use **/gennyai-glossary** in slack to add terms to the glossary.
+Use **/genny-glossary** in slack to add terms to the glossary.
 Use adavnced options to view/download/delete terms from csv Database.

 ![1720294553694](docs/glossary-add.png)

 #### FAQ answering

-Just type in **\gennai What is RAG?** in slack.
+Just type in **\genny What is RAG?** in slack.
 Use adavnced options to view/download/delete FAQs from csv Database.

 ![1720295024561](docs/FAQ.png)

-Update the knowledge based with short articles with **/gennyai-train**.
+Update the knowledge based with short articles with **/gennyai-faq**.

 ![1720295165326](docs/train-genny.png)